gregh13/Data-Engineering/README.md

-# IBM Data Engineering Profession Certificate Specialization
+# IBM Data Engineering Specialization

 Coursera Course Description:

-Throughout this Professional Certificate, you will complete hands-on labs and projects to help you gain practical experience with Python, SQL, relational databases, NoSQL databases, Apache Spark, building data pipelines, managing databases, and working with data warehouses.
+"Throughout this Professional Certificate, you will complete hands-on labs and projects to help you gain practical experience with Python, SQL, relational databases, NoSQL databases, Apache Spark, building data pipelines, managing databases, and working with data warehouses.
 Projects:

 -Design a relational database to help a coffee franchise improve operations